allapps2/shortcuts/README.md

 ### requirements

 - PHP 8.2\
-  on Alpine Linux just run `apk add php82-cli`.
-If your Alpine Linux does not support this package, you can install PHP from the sources, or install an appropriate version of Alpine Linux.
+  php-cli package is enough (for example on Alpine Linux it can be installed by `apk add php82-cli`).

 ### download